 Flat-lay of ingredients for coffee cake, including crumb topping.

-A complete list of ingredients, quantities and instructions are in the gray recipe card at the bottom of this post.
+The full list of ingredient quantities and instructions are in the recipe card at the bottom of this post.

 Oil for moisture and helps create a fluffier vegan coffee cake.
 You can substitute half of the oil with melted vegan butter for more depth of flavor (but I think it’s perfect as is).

 Non-dairy milk.
-I recommend using a thick creamy milk such as soy milk as it makes the cake more tender.
+I recommend using a creamy milk such as soy milk as it makes the cake more tender.
 However, any milk will work for example oat milk or almond milk.

 Granulated sugar for the vanilla cake.
 If you’re in the US, use organic sugar or cane sugar to ensure it’s vegan.